Booting Spammers Out of Your Mailing List

 So, what do you do?

-• Next, check for repeat IP addresses.
-I notice that these sign-ups are always in the “waiting for optin” list under the Manage Clients tab, because they have no intention of opting-in.
+- Sometimes, however, there is an army of poorly paid people somewhere in the world who click on the opt-in links in emails for these spammers, so check your newly added email addresses on your list.
 It’s easy to find them: look for email addresses that don’t match the name they signed up under.
 For instance, the name is “Mary Jones” but the email address says georgesmith@xxxxxx.com.
-The email addresses are almost always from hotmail.com, gmail.com, mail.com, or yahoo.com because these are free email services.
+The email addresses are almost always from live.com, gmail.com, or yahoo.com because these are free email services.
+Yahoo seems to be the frontrunner in bad/zombie email addresses.

 Voila!
 Now that zombie can’t sign up for my mailing list anymore!